 You can divide disc brakes up into two types: mechanical and hydraulic.

-Mechanical disc brakes are operated by a cable, like the vast majority of rim brakes, while hydraulic systems use fluid to transfer the force from the lever to the calliper.
+Mechanical systems are operated by a cable, like the vast majority of rim brakes, while hydraulic systems use fluid to transfer the force from the lever to the calliper.

 Pulling the brake lever in a hydraulic system moves a piston inside the master cylinder which forces brake fluid towards the brake calliper.
 This acts on the pistons in the brake calliper to push the brake pads against the disc rotor.